Zabamund/Zabasandbox/README.md

 3. simple-app
   * a simple date and time app written in Angular and using Bootstrap css for styling
   * the greeting changes depending on time of day at page load.
 It does not change with passing time once the page is loaded

+4. photo-gallery
+  * a simple CRUD example to practise my skills
+  * also the basis of a tutorial on medium if you want a walkthrough